- why we are able to process your information

 - whether we do automated decision-making or profiling

 The operator of www.challengerocket.com and at the same time controller of personal data (unless otherwise stated) within the meaning of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation/GDPR) is ChellengeRocket Sp. z o.o. headquartered in Rzeszów (Poland) entered into the National Court Register under entry no. 0000638669.

 There are many ways you can contact us, including by phone, email and post.

 In order to use the ChallengeRocket site, there shall be set up an account.
 During registration, we ask you to provide the following personal information: name, email address, password, and location.
 We only require the information, necessary for the proper functioning of certain parts of the Service.
 Failure to provide the required data will block the performance of certain fields, requiring the data concerned.
 Remember that your password and e-mail address will never be displayed publicly!

 On your profile, you can add other information as well, such as username, biography, ideas for applications, profile picture or other content or applications for competitions.
 Additional content will be displayed publicly.
 Your task, in this regard, is to make sure that you have not typed in any information, that you do not want to share publicly, as well as illegal information.

-Personal information is only used for the purpose of providing proper service and, if you submit such a statement, in order to: send you messages, conduct direct marketing, in particular for the purpose of sending commercial information.
+Personal information is only used for the purpose of providing proper service and, if you agree in order to: send you messages, conduct direct marketing, in particular for the purpose of sending commercial information or to suggest the possibility of taking part in recruitment process.
 The legal basis we rely on to process your personal data is:

 - article 6(1)(a) of the GDPR, which allows us to process personal data when the data subject has given us consent to the processing of his or her personal data